 - 4.2.11 When several positions of a boom are possible, calculations shall be made for each position separately.
-Allowable angles of inclination shall be indicated in the Testing Certificate. - 4.2.12 For derricks the parts of which are secured on the cross-trees account shall be taken of a bending moment and a torque which may arise under conditions of uneven distribution of forces in the tackle-blocks. - 4.2.13 The safe working load shall be taken as a design load for derricks.
+Allowable angles of inclination shall be indicated in the Certificate of Test and Thorough Examination of Lifting Appliances (Form 5.1.2). - 4.2.12 For derricks the parts of which are secured on the cross-trees account shall be taken of a bending moment and a torque which may arise under conditions of uneven distribution of forces in the tackle-blocks. - 4.2.13 The safe working load shall be taken as a design load for derricks.